nutmegitconsulting/warp-detector/README.md

 docker run -d --restart unless-stopped --name warp-detector -p 0.0.0.0:4443:4443 -v warp-certs:/certs --init warp-detector-server
 ```

 **Note:** Note, this command serves the TLS certificate on every IP of the host machine.
-If you want to lock to a specific IP, replace 0.0.0.0 with the specific IP you are interested in using for this.
+If you want to lock to a specific IP, replace 0.0.0.0 with the specific IP.
 If your host machine only ever has a single IP, you shouldn’t have to worry about this.

 ## **Configuration**